pre-eth/hammerpy/README.md

 python3 hammer.py
 ```

-Or you can install the dependencies system-wide (not really recommended) and run!
+Or you can install the dependencies system-wide (not really recommended) and run the script.

 ```bash
 pip install -r requirements.txt python3 hammer.py
 ```

+### Docker

+Build the image with `./build.sh` and use `./run.sh` to launch the image!

 ## Quickstart